lez/git-remote-nostr/DESIGN.rst

 and guarantees as a regular Git remote *without running any special code on the server side*.

-git-remote-nostr is a `Git remote helper
+git-remote-nostr+blossom is a `Git remote helper
 <https://www.kernel.org/pub/software/scm/git/docs/gitremote-helpers.html>`__.

 To support all Git operations, we need to support one capability for pushing